libreswitch/ops/docs/diagnostic_design.md

 ## OVSDB-schema
-ovsdb schema is not used for this feature.
+The OVSDB-schema is not used for this feature.

-##  Diagnostic dump configuration yaml file
+## Diagnostic dump configuration YAML file
-Diag-dump uses a feature to daemon mapping file whose absolute path is /etc/openswitch/supportability/ops_diagdump.yaml
+Diag-dump uses a feature to a daemon mapping file whose absolute path is the following: `/etc/openswitch/supportability/ops_diagdump.yaml`

-This Yaml file is structured with the following elements
+This YAML file is structured with the following elements:

   -